TeamPommes199/world-pids-pack/CONTRIBUTING.md

 - Click "Compare & pull request".
 - Write a short description of what you changed.
 - Submit the pull request.

+## Contributor License Agreement

+By submitting code to this repository, you agree that:

+- Your contribution will become part of the **World-PIDs-Pack** project.
+- Your contribution will be distributed under the same license as the project (see [LICENSE](LICENSE.txt)).
+- You still retain the rights to use your own code elsewhere.
+- You cannot hold the project maintainers liable for using your contribution as part of the pack.